 Moving during a pandemic might sound like a bad idea, but there are plenty of reasons to buy a house right now.
 Low interest rates are tempting, you might have already planned to relocate, or a less-competitive-than-usual spring market could offer some deals.
 But can you safely buy during a pandemic?

 Michael Perna, an agent in Farmington Hills, Michigan, who works with 67% more single-family homes than the average agent in his area, encourages nervous buyers to ask an agent, “What is your process or what policy do you have in place to keep my family safe?”
 It’s been a while since social distancing and shelter-in-place orders took effect, and agents have had time to adjust.
-(HomeLight has created a Move Safe Certification that helps buyers identify the agents who are best equipped to serve them right now.)

 With a few simple steps, and by using digital tools, you have little to worry about if you’re buying a house during the coronavirus pandemic.
 Here’s how you can protect your family through every stage of the homebuying process.